-Micro Unit Development and Refinancing Agency Ltd (MUDRA) has been opened with the objects of finding the unfunded and formalizing the informal.
-MUDRA aims at providing finance / refinance to last mae Sciencial institutions like commercial banks/RRB/ Co-operative banks etc. which are in the business of finance. whee banks, etc. which are in the business of financing micro entermise banks, etc. which are in the business of financing micro enterprises in manufacturing, trading and services sectors in rural and urban areas.
-As per this scheme, the eligible banks can avail refinance for loans given to micro units disbursed on or after 08/04/2015 upto fix loans given to micro units disbursed on or after 08/04/2015 upto taking, trading and service sectors whose credit needs are below Rs.
-Mudta sand given to income generating activities will be known as its 50,000 to Rs 5 lakks loans upto Rs 50,000/ loans amount is classified as "Shishus to 10 lakks loans ter loans termed as "Kishore" and from Rs 5 lakks canes of the scheme as on 30 Nov 2015 in the Kislilappur branch.
+Micro Unit Development and Refinancing Agency Ltd (MUDRA) has been opened with the objects of finding the unfunded' and 'formal using the informat' MUDRA aims at providing finance / refinance to last mile searcial institutions like commercial banks/RRB/ Co-oper-ates banks, etc. which are in the business of financian three banks, etc. which are in the business of financing micro enterthe banks, etc. which are in the business of financing micro enter-prises in manufacturing, trading and services sectors in rural and ur-turn areas.
+As per this scheme, the eligible banks can avail refinance for loans given to micro units disbursed on or after 08/04/2015 upto fiss 10 takes per unit from MUCRA.
+Non-farm enterprises in manufac-turing, trading and provide address could prove the function for 5.
+10 takes per unit from MUDRA.
+Non-farm enterprises in manufacturing, trading and service sectors whose credit needs are below Rs to takes and given to income generating activities will be known as Mudra leans.
+Upto Bs.
+50,000/- lean amount is classified as "Shishu" or 10 takes leans are classified as "Kishore" and from Rs 5 takes leans termed as "Kishore" and from Rs 5 takes leans termed as "Classes of this scheme as on 30 Nov 2015 in the Kallianpur branch.